SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Sure," Pinkie said with a smile as she got out of bed.

 Pinkie started to stretch before trotting to the door.
-"Let's go downstairs and I'll make us something delicious."
+"Let's go downstairs, and I'll make us something delicious."

 Rainbow followed her downstairs into the restaurant's kitchen.